BACK

 New Supply Statistics

-Housing supply continues to be an issue in Georgia.
-It’s tight and competition is high across the state.
-There is only three months of supply right now, which is below the four to five months of supply experts generally say is best.
+Housing supply has spiked by 13.2% since 2024, with 59,496 homes listed in November.
+There are six months of supply right now, which far exceeds the four to five months of supply experts generally say is best.

-Supply didn’t change at all year-over-year.
-Experts hope this trend will course-correct a bit throughout 2024.
+In 2023 and 2024, supply didn’t change at all year-over-year.
+Experts hoped that this trend would course-correct a bit throughout the year, and luckily it has as Georgia heads into 2026.

 Property Tax Rate